JoshuaAdebayo/Neural-Networks-in-the-NBA/README.md

-# Neural Networks in the NBA
+# Can Deep Learning be used to effectivley forcast the performance of aspiring NBA draft picks?
 ## Overview
 This repository holds my final year Data Science Individual Project (dissertation).
 I experiment with Neural Networks and Multivariate Logistical Regression to assess if ML is capable of being used within the NBA draft